csound-flossmanual/csound-floss/book/04-h-scanned-synthesis.md

 concept of profiles.

-Setting up the opcode [scanu](https://csound.com/docs/manual/scanu.html) &nbsp;requires 3 profiles - Centering, Mass and Damping.
+Setting up the opcode [scanu](https://csound.com/docs/manual/scanu.html) requires 3 profiles - Centering, Mass and Damping.
 The pioneers of scanned synthesis discovered early on that the resultant timbre is far more interesting if marble \#1 had a different centering force than mass
 \#64.